-Activity 3.2 On the basis of the stud community leaders and mobilize local h dies present key recommendations to ouseholds around one (or more) of the 234 households benefitted (women association) from 1086 beehives and required training for beekeeping proposed livelihood strategies, putting organisational capacity building appropria in place a package of training and ate to the chosen strategy.
-22 bee promoters trained in skills to help them spread their knowledge of bee keeping with other community members: Mpunga: 4 Zomba: 6 Maronga: 6 Mahate: 6 13 lead beekeepers trained to support the bee promoters and other beneficiaries of beehives in all project area with management and administration activities.
+Activity 3.1 Commission Eco-MICAIA Ltd to develop business plans for expanding livelihood activities (honey, tourism and forest fruits) and link these plans with resource management plans based on the inventories and land use planning exercises ouseholds around one (or more) of the 234 households benefitted (women association) from 1086 beehives and required training for beekeeping proposed livelihood strategies, putting organisational capacity building appropria 22 bee promoters trained in skills to help them spread their knowledge of bee keeping with other community members: Mpunga: 4 Zomba: 6 Maronga: 6 Mahate: 6 13 lead beekeepers trained to support the bee promoters and other beneficiaries of beehives in all project area with management and administration activities.
 160 households involved at the conservation agriculture (seeds distributed and incomes started coming).
 Trainings undertaken in mulching and intercropping approaches.
-2 camp sites identified for Zomba and Maronga 2 viewpoints identified for Mpunga (Moribane) and Mahate 4 Non-Timber Forest Products, namely Ximenia, Uapaca kirkiana, Funtumia africana and Coffea salvatrix with confirmed market Activity 3.3 Identify and work with est ablished private companies and/or new Mozambique Honey Company (MHC) was the company identified for honey. standards, input supply, and defining coll n to include agreement on price, quality ection points.
-Ndzou camp for tourism promotion, the one for community tourism.
+2 camp sites identified for Zomba and Maronga 2 viewpoints identified for Mpunga (Moribane) and Mahate 4 Non-Timber Forest Products, namely Ximenia, Uapaca kirkiana, Funtumia africana and Coffea salvatrix with confirmed market Activity 3.3 Identify and work with est Mozambique Honey Company (MHC) was the company identified for honey. investors to create a market access pla standards, input supply, and defining coll Ndzou camp for tourism promotion, the one for community tourism.
 Output 4.
 Improved tourism services, including community guides and education materials for tourists and local communities 4a.
-Four 'Forest Learning Trails' linking community based and managed information stations created and used by tourists and communities by end of Q2 of Y3 8 Trails identified and geo-referenced in all four community areas: Mpunga: 4 Zomba: 2 Maronga: 2 4b.
+Four 'Forest Learning Trails' linking community based and managed information stations created and used by tourists and communities by end of Q2 of Y3 8 Trails identified and geo-referenced in all four community areas: • Mpunga: 4 • Zomba: 2 • Maronga: 2 4b.
 At least 10 community guides trained in each of the four project areas and positive tourist reviews received 4c.
 At least 200 items (e.g. booklets and maps) sold from Ndzou Camp by end of Y3 Activity 4.1 Work with communities to identify routes for trails and information points for visitors and organise working parties of local people to prepare the trails Routes for trails identified and information points for visitors identified.
-Activity 4.2 On the basis of information research, commission a local consultant other information on gathered in the surveys and other to draft content for display materials and This will be done in the current fiscal year
+Activity 4.2 On the basis of informati research, commission a local consultant other information on gathered in the surveys and other to draft content for display materials and This will be done in the current fiscal year